4th Floor Grand Ballroom Foyer | 7:30 a.m. - 9:00 a.m.

 Whidbey | 4:00 p.m. - 5:00 p.m.

 Bring all your course designing and building questions to the Course Designers/Builders Open Forum to have them answered by the top professionals currently designing and building courses.
-This forum will focus on recent developments in frangible technology as well as other key factors relating to the design and building of cross-country courses.
+This forum will focus on the latest building techniques, cross country guidelines, and anchoring jumps.

 Speakers